ryanpickering15/hello-world/README.md

 Hi

-Ryan here, this is my first experience of using GitHub.
+My name is Ryan and this is my first experience of using GitHub.